The Bitcoin Commons

 Lightning Integration Module: Build Lightning Network module demonstrating architecture-based conflict resolution.
 Milestone: Lightning module is working and adopted

 Merge Mining Support: Stratum V2 infrastructure and merge mining coordination.
-Milestone: First revenue collection from merge mining fees (requires miner adoption)
+Milestone: Merge mining module operational (optional revenue source)

 Module Marketplace: Build distribution infrastructure with quality control, security audits, and adoption metrics.
 Milestone: Module marketplace is operational

-Revenue-Positive Operation: Achieve sustainable funding through merge mining, demonstrate economic model viability.
+Revenue-Positive Operation: Achieve sustainable funding through operational modules, demonstrate economic model viability.
 Milestone: 1000+ node operators, revenue-positive operation (Level 1 success)

 Sustainability Ecosystem Health